renebentes/pkg_birthdays/README.md

 pkg_birthdays
 =============

-Extension package for managing birthdays.
-Joomla!
-2.5
+Extension Package for managing birthdays supported by Joomla!
+2.5 developed as a way of learning.

 ## Authors